-- The fundamental period of the building, T, is greater than $3.5 \times T_s$ (= $3.5 \times 0.6 = 2.1$ seconds in this study).
+- The fundamental period of the building, T, is greater than $3.5 \times{Ts}$ (= $3.5 \times 0.6 = 2.1$ seconds in this study).
 This trigger is similar to that used in ASCE 7; however, like ASCE 7, which computation method for T to be used in this evaluation is not clear.
 If the analytical method (ASCE 41 §3.3.1.2.1) is used, only the E-W component of the ELF-designed MC4 and N-S components of all the buildings satisfy this requirement-see Table 3-6 (directional components that fail this criteria are shaded).
 If the empirical method (ASCE 41 §3.2.1.2.2) is used, all building components satisfy this constraint except the E-W component of MC16.
 In this study, this analysis constraint is disregarded to allow an assessment comparison between methods-see Table 3-7 (directional components that fail this criteria are shaded). - The building has a ratio of the horizontal dimension at any story to the corresponding dimension in an adjacent story that exceeds 1.4.
 In this study, this constraint is satisfied because the building plan does not change at any story. - The building has a torsional stiffness irregularity.
 This limitation is satisfied as discussed previously under accidental torsion as well as in Chapter 2.
 In this study, this check is based on the individual story drift rather than the floor displacement relative to the base. - The building has a vertical stiffness irregularity.
-In this study, this limitation is automatically satisfied by using ASCE 7 §12.3.2.2 Exception 1 for the design of the archetype buildings.
+In this study, this limitation is automatically satisfied by using ASCE 7 §12.3.2.2 Exception 1 for the design of the archetype buildings. - The building has a non-orthogonal SFRS.
+In this study, this limitation is not applicable to the archetype buildings.